-Interruptions may be experienced by me as anywhere from annoying to devastating, depending on how locked in thought I am at the time.
+I may experience interruptions as anywhere from annoying to devastating, depending on how locked in thought I am at the time.

 It is impossible for me to be spontaneous.
 My mental health requires structured routine.

 My senses easily overload.
 I am hypersensitive to loud noises and bright lights.
 Hearing unwanted conversations overwhelms me.
 Sensory overload makes it impossible for me to think or focus.